 4. Ask questions early

-- Reach out to the funding agency with questions early in the process.
-If applying through the CFA portal, reach out before the portal opens!
-Your local REDC contact person or the agency providing funding may be able to give honest, open feedback about your potential application, and tips for strengthening it.
+- Your local Regional Economic Development Council or the agency providing funding may be able to give honest, open feedback about your potential application, and tips for strengthening it.

 5. Identify the project’s benefits